What’s the difference between a physician contractor vs employee? Choose one:

 Paying a contractor as if they were an employee creates certain legal risks for your practice.

-First, the Anti-Kickback Statute.
+First, there is the Anti-Kickback Statute.
 The payouts you provide to misclassified workers may not fall within the anti-kickback compensation “safe zone”, which can put you under scrutiny for criminal activity (fraud, bribery, and other compliance issues).

 Second, you run the risk of noncompliance with Stark Law.
 Stark requirements change depending on the worker’s classification.
 Noncompliance can result in civil penalties and liability.